CosmWasm/wasmvm/README.md

 but it is not supported by the wasmer singlepass backend which we rely upon for gas metering.

+*Note: CentOS support is currently disabled due to work on CD tooling.
+We require Linux with glibc 2.18+*

 *Note: Windows is not supported currently*

 *Note: We only currently support i686/amd64 architectures, although AMD support is an open issue*